restorecommerce/data/datasets/system/README.md

-# Demo-Shop Data Set for Restorecommerce
+# System Data Set for Restorecommerce

 The data set comprises the following resources:

+- System relevant enumerations
+- Basic access control rules, policies and roles
-- Test users for back office and customers
+- Tech users
-- Master data such as VAT rates for Europe
-- Shop catalog with thousands of products based on [a Flipkart data set](https://www.kaggle.com/pramod7/flipkart-data-insights)
+- Unit codes, countries, timezones, taxes, etc.

 The data is partially generated with a set of generator scripts which reside under [generator](generator).

-> NOTE: Please import dataset [System](../system) before [Demo Shop](../demo-shop).

 ## Usage